 Electric scooters have exploded in popularity over the last five years.
-The Crooze team has compiled this comprehensive guide including everything you need to know before buying an e-scooter so you can find the best electric scooter for your needs.
+The Crooze team has compiled this comprehensive guide including everything you need to know before buying one so you can find the best electric scooter for your needs.

 What is an Electric Scooter?